threefoldfoundation/rexplorer/README.md

 * `stats`:
     * used for global network statistics
-    * format value: JSON
+    * format value: JSON/MessagePack
     * example key: `stats`
 * `addresses`:
     * set of unique wallet addresses used (even if reverted) in the network
     * format value: [Redis SET][redistypes], where each value is a [Rivine][rivine]-defined hex-encoded UnlockHash
     * example key: `addresses`
-* `address:<unlockHashHex>:balance`:
+* `a:01<4_random_hex_chars>`:
-    * used by all wallet addresses, contains both locked and unlocked (coin) balance
+    * used by all wallet addresses, contains unlocked balance, locked balance and coin outputs as well as all multisig wallets jointly owned by this wallet
-    * format value: JSON
-    * example key: `address:0178f4ea48f511d1a59f90bd44f237c7b2e7016557ce74eb688419f53764a91543b4466b2ff481:balance`
-* `address:<unlockHashHex>:outputs.locked`:
-    * used to store locked (by time or blockHeight) outputs destined for an address
-    * format value: [Redis HASHMAP][redistypes], where each key is hex-encoded CoinOutputID and the value being the [Rivine][rivine]-defined JSON-encoded CoinOutput
+    * format value: [Redis HASHMAP][redistypes], where each field's value is a JSON/MessagePack
-    * example key: `address:0104089348845d5465887affb55f2133b8cdee789ddfd1b0c2f3400f2a41d1a547ecc41f029c50:outputs.locked`
+    * example key: `a:012b61`
+    * fields have the format <72_random_hex_chars>, an example: `389e7f103288371830c632439fe709044c3ab5c374947ab4eca68ee987d3f736b360e530`
-* `address:<unlockHashHex>:multisig.addresses`:
+* `a:03<4_random_hex_chars>`:
-    * used in both directions for multisig (wallet) addresses (see [the Get MultiSig Addresses example](#get-multisig-addresses) for more information)
+    * used by all multisig wallet addresses, contains unlocked balance, locked balance and coin outputs as well as owner addresses and signatures required
-    * format value: [Redis SET][redistypes], where each value is a [Rivine][rivine]-defined hex-encoded UnlockHash
+    * format value: [Redis HASHMAP][redistypes], where each field's value is a JSON/MessagePack
-    * example key: `address:01b650391f06c6292ecf892419dd059c6407bf8bb7220ac2e2a2df92e948fae9980a451ac0a6aa:multisig.addresses`
+    * example key: `a:032b61`
+    * fields have the format <72_random_hex_chars>, an example: `389e7f103288371830c632439fe709044c3ab5c374947ab4eca68ee987d3f736b360e530`

 Rivine Value Encodings: